(c) 1999,2021 Peter McCollum

 GRC-109A set.
 Image courtesy of Don Valentine.

-Admiral Corporation apparently made all of the GRC-109 equipment, and Oklahoma Aerotronics made all of the GRC-109A's.
+GRC-109 sets were mostly made by Admiral Corporation, with the remainder made by Vitro Electronics (the parent of NEMS-Clarke, which made most of the RS-1 sets while they were still known as “NEMS”); while Oklahoma Aerotronics made all of the GRC-109A's.
 The "A" models all have an A-suffix on the serial number, and they have snap-type lid fasteners instead of thumbscrews.

 All (?)
 T-784's have been modified as per "MWO 11-5820-474-35/1", which is described in the GRA-71 manual as: "Modification of Radio Set AN/GRC-109 to make it compatible with Coder - Burst Transmission Group AN/GRA-71".
 Presumably, this MWO was to install the connector on the T-784 that mates with the GRA-71.
 The "A" models have the burst-coder connector without the need for the MWO.
 Some (all?)
 R-1004A's have the word "receiver" spelled incorrectly on the lid's ID plate (they spelled it "reciever").